 - The easiest way to teach letters is to have them present.
 Emma, Johnny, and Lily have learned their letters simply by having them present – and I remember learning the alphabet as a child because my former elementary school teacher mother had them up on cards in our playroom.
 I love puzzles that feature the alphabet like this My First Alphabet Puzzle from ALEX Toys (sent to us by ALEX Toys), because the letters cannot be reversed, and children get to practice using logic (fitting the pieces together) while learning the shapes of the letters.
 And, most importantly, puzzles are fun!
 It’s okay if a puzzle piece gets used as a goofy eye patch.
 This teaches kids that letters are something that we play with, and enjoy – so that, later on, they can learn to enjoy playing with words!

 - Limit screen time.
 I’m not anti-television and definitely not anti-technology, but I think it’s great to limit them so that kids can learn to entertain themselves.
 Children learn by playing!
 I think well-designed apps are brilliant – but not at the cost of time spent exploring the world at a child’s pace.
 We left our TV in Massachusetts, and – while we may get another one, eventually – I don’t miss it.
-The kids do watch movies – usually Kipper, Mr. Roger’s Neighborhood, Daniel Tiger’s Neighborhood, Little Pim (French and Spanish), or Reading Rainbow – on our computer through our (Amazon links in this post are affiliate links.
-Shopping through them may provide me with a small commission at no cost you’re the buyer.
-Thank you for supporting this blog!)
+The kids do watch movies – usually Kipper, Mr. Roger’s Neighborhood, Daniel Tiger’s Neighborhood, Little Pim (French and Spanish), or Reading Rainbow – on our computer through our (This post may contain affiliate links which won’t change your price but will share some commission.)
 Amazon Prime account.

 - It’s okay if your child is not an early reader.
 I spent my early childhood years being unschooled, back before the term even existed!
 My mother called her philosophy of education “school can wait”.
 Several of my siblings and I didn’t start school until 2nd or 3rd grade – learning to read only weeks before entering school.
 We did very little academic learning at home, but never had trouble catching up (and exceeding) grade level once we started school.
 I decided I wanted to start school when I was seven years old.
 My mother was dealing with a very difficult pregnancy/birth, and we had just moved.
 She handed me phonics worksheets and tapes, and my younger brother and I sat and did them together.
 We both learned to read – he was four; I was seven – and I was one of the best readers in my class when I started school a few weeks later.
 If you are concerned about learning disabilities, I’m all for looking into that possibility and getting help – but I think it is also important to understand that different children develop different skills at different times.
 My kids have all learned to read at very young ages, but gross motor skills have presented more of a challenge.